StephaneDustin/StephaneDustin/README.md

+REPO CURRENTLY IN PROGRESS !
-Hi, I’m Stéphane a physiotherapist and corporate occupational health trainer, converting to data scientist.
+I’m Stéphane a physiotherapist and corporate occupational health trainer, converting to data scientist.
  Interested in data science projects, especially in research/health area.
 🌱 Using Pandas, Sklearn, diving into Tensorflow, looking at Spark, Dockers...